ujuadimora-dev/FunTime-Quiz/README.md

 Actual:

-Website behaved as expected with the exception of switching to landscape view in Mozilla Firefox.
+Website behaved as expected with the exception of switching to landscape .

 Website was also opened on the following devices and no responsive issues were seen: